thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 ..
 AUTHOR INSTRUCTIONS: Replace the [placeholder text] with the name of your project.

 The purpose of this document is to describe a project facilitated by the City of Austin's Open Data Initiative.
-It contains key contact information, the project scope and charter -- which identifies the problem statement, key partners, documents, and succes criteria -- and links to working documents.
+It contains key contact information, the project scope and charter -- which identifies the problem statement, key partners, documents, and success criteria -- and links to working documents.
 Throughout the project, progress and final reports will be appended to provide a comprehensive account of the work and value delivered.

 Team Contacts